-Most classes require students to keep assignment books to promote better communication and information sharing between home and school.
-Please use it.
+Some classes require students to keep assignment books to promote better communication and information sharing between home and school.
+We ask that you use this assignment book if it is given to your child.

 - 1. Parents, you do your part to improve homework when you: - Cooperate with the school to make homework effective. - Provide your child with suitable study conditions (desk or table, lights, books, and supplies). - Reserve a time for homework. - Encourage your child, but avoid undue pressure. - Show interest in what your child is doing, but do not do the work for the child. - Understand that the school expects homework to be completed and returned. - Check and sign assignment books. - 2.
 Children will improve their study habits by observing the following: - Be sure to understand each assignment. - Record assignments in the assignment book. - Form the habit of using a certain time and place for study. - Have necessary materials at hand. - Try to develop the skill of working independently.